watchexec/watchexec/README.md

 * Monitors path specified on command line for changes
 	* Uses most efficient event polling mechanism, based on platform (except for [BSD](https://github.com/passcod/rsnotify#todo))
 * Coalesces multiple filesystem events into one, for editors that use swap/backup files during saving
+* Support for filtering/ignoring events based on glob patterns
 * Optionally clears screen between executions
 * Does not require a language runtime
 * Small (~100 LOC)